The building in Ventspils where LCP liaison Valentine Jaunzeme (Lasmane) lived in 1944

 Memorial site

-House at Lauku Street 4, Ventspils, where the teacher teacher Valentīne Lasmane (b.
-Jaunzeme) (1916–2018) lived and worked, who in 1944-1945 worked as LCP liaison and member of Ventspils communication group.
-Lived in Sweden after World War II.
-She compiled the testimonies of 130 boat refugees in the publication "Across the Sea 1944/1945."
-(Stockholm, 1990), but V. Lasmane's own life story can be read in the book "The night is not just for sleeping" (Riga, 2020).
-In 2000, she was awarded the Order of Three Stars.
-Died at the age of 102 in 2018 in the Stockholm suburb of Tebia.
+She compiled the testimonies of 130 boat refugees in the publication “Across the Sea 1944/1945” (Stockholm, 1990), but V. Lasmane's own life story can be read in the book “Night is No Longer Just for Sleeping” (Riga, 2020).
+In 2000, she was awarded the Order of the Three Stars.
+She died at the age of 102 in 2018 in the Stockholm suburb of Täby.

 Used sources and references: